YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: RTB Price Evaluation

-Next, we compare the two datasets in basic dimensions such as day of the week, time of day and IAB category of visited publisher.
-In Figure~\ref{fig:day_pr}, we compare the prices found for each day of the week, between the two datasets.
-For the dataset of 2015-2016, we observe a relatively stable distribution for each day with a median value around $0.3$ CPM.
-In contrast, in the dataset of 2019, we do not capture a stable trend.
-From Sunday to Friday the median prices tend to be between $0.3$ and $0.6$ CPM, but on Saturday the median price peaks to $2.9$ CPM.
-Overall, we see an increase in prices advertisers pay in 2019 compared to the ones 3 years before.
+In Figure~\ref{fig:day_pr}, we compare the prices found for each day of the week.
+For $M$, we observe a relatively stable distribution for each day with a median value around 0.3 CPM, and weekdays receiving ad-prices with a higher variability.
+In contrast, in the new dataset $U$, we find that during the weekends (Friday-Sunday) and Monday, the ad-prices tend to be higher than weekdays, with medians varying between 0.83 and 2.5 CPM.
+Interestingly, on Monday, the median price peaks to 2.5 CPM.
+Overall, and acknowledging $M$ is on mobile whereas $U$ is on desktop, we see an increase in prices advertisers pay in 2019 compared to the prices from 4 years ago.

-Similarly, when studying the prices paid by advertisers and the time that the ad was displayed (Figure~\ref{fig:tod_pr}), we see that advertisers tend to spend more as the day goes by, with a peak in the early afternoon slot of 15:00-18:00.
-Regarding the prices paid per IAB category of the publisher, in Figure~\ref{fig:iab_pr} we observe that in 2019 the prices are indeed higher, but in most cases the median prices are relatively close.
-This means, that advertisers haven't increased with the years the budget they spend for the different types of IAB categories.
+Next, we study ad-prices paid with respect to the time an ad impression was displayed (Figure~\ref{fig:tod_pr}).
+To compare our results with the reported from Olejnik \etal~\cite{lukasz2014selling-privacy-auction} 7 years ago, we follow their format and we create 3 time slots: morning (0-8h), midday (8-16h) and night (16-24h) for the $U$ dataset, and compare with $D$.
+As we see, their results confirm our findings: charge prices are higher in the morning slot than afternoon or evening.
+However, the prices detected in our dataset ($U$) are in general higher: morning (3.18 CPM vs. 0.57 CPM), midday (2.77 CPM vs. 0.53 CPM) and early night (1.61 CPM vs. 0.47 CPM).

+When we compare our findings from $U$ (2019), with the ones from $M$ (2015), we note an increase in 2019 for the morning slot (3.18 CPM vs. 0.65 CPM), in midday (2.77 CPM vs. 0.64 CPM), and night (1.61 CPM vs. 0.67 CPM).
+These differences (i.e., when the prices peak with respect to time of day and day of week) can be justified due to different usage of devices: users browse on mobile devices at different hours and days than on desktop~\cite{mobile-and-desktop-usage-1-2017}, and with different intent~\cite{mobile-and-desktop-intent-2013}, thus being delivered ads of different cost~\cite{mobile-and-desktop-ad-cost-2018}.

+\textbf{Finding:} Ad prices are higher on weekends and during the beginning of the week.
+Also, prices are higher during the beginning of the day.
+Advertisers are more aggressive during the time users are more relaxed and out of office.